EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 To carry out a self-consistent calculation, we need to prepare the following:

-5.1  Find any high-lying core states that should be included in the valence as local orbitals.\\
+[5.1](/tutorial/lmf/lmf_pbte_tutorial/#estimate-for-gmax)  Find any high-lying core states that should be included in the valence as local orbitals.\\
 5.2  Make atomic densities, which **lmf**{: style="color: blue"} will overlap to make a starting trial density\\
 5.3  Provide a reasonable basis set with parameters **RSMH** and **EH** defining the envelope functions\\
+5.4  Fit the density in the interstial to analytic smooth Hankel functions\\
-5.4  Supply an automatic estimate for the mesh density plane wave cutoff **GMAX**.
+5.5  Supply an automatic estimate for the mesh density plane wave cutoff **GMAX**.

 **lmfa**{: style="color: blue"} is a tool that will provide all of this information automatically.
 It will write basis set information to template _basp0.pbte_{: style="color: green"}.